 Q: How does Fitbit calculate calories?

-A: Fitbit devices combine your basal metabolic rate (BMR) and your activity data to estimate your calories.
+A: Fitbit devices combine your basal metabolic rate (BMR) and activity data to estimate your calories.
 They also take into account your heart-rate data if it’s provided.
 The BMR is based on the data you enter into your Fitbit account, including height, weight, sex, and age.
 Learn more here.

 Q: Which Fitbit devices are waterproof?